 Priyanka Upendra’s Birthday Special Poster From First-of-its-kind Experimental Film Capture Unleashed

 The film Capture was entirely shot in Goa for 30 days.
 The shooting part was completed, and the post-production works are underway.
 The movie is gearing up for its theatrical release.
-Interim, the makers released a new poster featuring Priyanka Upendra, marking her birthday (November 12).
-This poster makes us curious to know what the movie is all about.
+Interim, on the occasion of Priyanka Upendra's birthday, the makers released a new poster featuring Priyanka Upendra who is seen severely injured with blood marks all over her face, whereas there are numerous CCTV cameras around her.
+There is a crow sitting on one of the cameras, and we can see hands in the poster.
+What intrigues us is the smiley and suspicious face of Priyanka.
+This creepy poster makes us curious to know what the movie is all about.

 Manvita Kamath of Shiva Rajkumar’s Tagaru fame is playing one of the key characters, whereas Master Kanishraj is making his debut in another important role.
 Pandikumar is the cinematographer, while Ravichandran handles the editing.